 From the flights I took from one city to the next, to the Ubers I took to get to some attractions in Bogota to the horse carriage I spontaneously decided to get in while in Cartagena – all were way below the costs of other countries.

 Flights – between major cities you can book flights for a pretty reasonable price.
 Avianca is one of the most efficient and reliable airlines in Colombia.
-You can also check out budget airlines such as Viva Colombia.

 You might be tempted to take a bus from Bogota to Medellin for example but I would advise against it due to the windy roads and the relatively low prices of flights.

 Taxis and Ubers – Colombia is one of the cheapest countries when it comes to transportation in and around the cities.
 If you have an international plan for your cell phone you will definitely want to use Uber when you can.

 In Bogota and Medellin, we used Uber regularly to get from one spot to the next when we weren’t on foot and it didn’t set us back more than a few dollars each ride.

 If you don’t have a phone available or there are no Ubers around, you should have no problem hopping in a taxi either, like the below picture with our taxi driver Luis who took us to the Mud Volcano in Cartagena.

 A lot of times when planning a trip to a country you might expect the weather to be pretty easy to figure out.
 But with Colombia, due to its size, differences in altitude and closeness to the equator, just because the weather might be a certain way in one city does not mean it will be the same in another.